 How Do Wet Scrubbers Work?

 Wet scrubbers work by absorbing pollutants with water or a water-based solvent.
 In the wet scrubber, the contaminated gas enters at the bottom and passes upward through the packed bed and downward-flowing solvent sprays.
-The pollutants are collected in the solvent droplets, and before the gas leaves the scrubber, it passes through a mist eliminator to capture any droplets. the liquid solvent sits in a metal or composite container.
-Contaminated gas moves through the solvent.
-As it does, the solvent absorbs the contaminants, and the scrubber releases clean gas.
+The pollutants are collected in the solvent droplets, and before the gas leaves the scrubber, it passes through a mist eliminator to capture any droplets.

 The solvent’s composition affects its ability to absorb contaminants.
 The critical factor is the solvent’s electric charge.
 A positive, negative or neutral charge will allow the solvent to bind with different inorganic pollutants.
 Some of the most common wet scrubber solvents include: